xarantolus/jsonextract/README.md

 	// NaN will be converted to null.
 Infinity values are however not supported "num2": NaN,

+	// No matter the sign, NaN becomes null
+	"num3": -NaN,

 	// Undefined will be interpreted as null
 	"udef": undefined,